All Episodes

 He was declared indigent and was to be assigned a public defender.

-Inteligent, I think refers to no money.
+Indigent, I think, refers to no money.

-Robinson's public defender, Catherine Nestor was assigned on September 24th.
+Robinson's public defender, Catherine Nestor, was assigned on September 24th.

 Two additional attorneys were approved to be added to the defense during the waiver hearing.

-So his defense team, led by Catherine Nestra and including newly added attorneys Michael Nbert and Richard G. Novak from California, indicated that they did not intend to waive the preliminary hearing, but requested additional time to review the voluminous evidence, including massive amounts of digital material.
+So his defense team, led by Catherine Nestra and including newly added attorneys Michael Enbert and Richard G. Novak from California, indicated that they did not intend to waive the preliminary hearing, but requested additional time to review the voluminous evidence, including massive amounts of digital material.

 Prosecutors represented by Chad Grunender from the Utah County Attorney's Office confirmed that they had begun providing discovery materials and agreed the evidence was extensive.